 You can use Oxford Biblical Studies Online off-campus as well as on.
 However, when you click the link below to enter the database, you will need to give your Multipass username and password.

-Click the link below to use this dabtabase.
+Click the link below, or the logo above, to use this database.

 Selected Print Reference Works

 Selected Exegetical Dictionaries